Appsero/docs/docs/user-guide/envato-licensing.md

 ## Enable licensing

-If enable <code>Envato Purchase Code Licensing</code> at the time of creating Plugin/Theme then don’t need to do anything in this step go to next step.
+If enabled <code>Envato Purchase Code Licensing</code> at the time of creating Plugin/Theme then don’t need to do anything in this step, go to the next step.
 But if not enabled then go to <code>Settings</code> page.
 Under <code>General Settings</code> select <code>Envato</code> as hosted site under <code> Where It Is Hosted </code> option and select <code>Use Envato Purchase Code</code> as licensing system.

 ## Create Envato App

 To connect AppSero with Envato need a personal token.
-For a personal token need to [create](https://build.envato.com/create-token/?purchase:download=t&sale:verify=t&sale:history=t&user:account=t&user:username=t) an Envato app.
-To create app click on the link.
+For personal token need to [create](https://build.envato.com/create-token/?purchase:download=t&sale:verify=t&sale:history=t&user:account=t&user:username=t) an Envato app.
+To create an app click on the link.
 [Create Envato App](https://build.envato.com/create-token/?purchase:download=t&sale:verify=t&sale:history=t&user:account=t&user:username=t)

 Give a name for your app and accept terms and conditions.
 Then click on <code>Create Token</code> button.
-You will get an token.
+You will get a token.
 Save your token.

 ## Integrate Envato with AppSero